-- Obtain the Internship form at the Office of Undergraduate Advising, 296 Barrows.
+- Obtain the Internship form at the Office of Undergraduate Advising, 296 Social Sciences Building.

 - Complete the form and obtain your faculty sponsor's signature.

-- Return the instructor-signed form to 296 Barrows no later than 4pm on Friday of the 2nd week of classes (spring or fall semester) or Friday at 4 pm of the 1st week of summer classes (Summer sessions A and D).
+- Return the instructor-signed form to 296 Social Sciences Building no later than 4pm on Friday of the 2nd week of classes (spring or fall semester) or Friday at 4 pm of the 1st week of summer classes (Summer sessions A and D).